paulllama/paularmer-com/src/markdown/resume/side-projects.md

 ### Pandemic: Legacy Board Game Tracker
 #### [pandemiclegacytracker.com](https://pandemiclegacytracker.com)

 My friends and I are nerds, so we really wanted to do well as we played the Panedmic Legacy board game.
 I ended up building a probability engine helps predict and visualize the next cards to be drawn from the deck.

 ### Personal Website
 #### [paularmer.website](https://paularmer.website)

 It started as just some static HTML, but slowly turned into a whole Node.js build pipeline.
 My resume is even rendered using assets from the website as part of the build scripts.

+// talk about challenges i was solving with the UI.
+// maybe build out UI analysis documents for each project
+// talk about prioritization